mstrblueskys/R36H/README.md

 I also did not find the Rocknix install process smooth, so here are some tips.

+*Note: Rocknix does not officially support the R36H so proceed at your own risk*

 First, using rufus, follow these instructions as if you had an R36S for steps 1 and 2: https://rocknix.org/play/install/

 Before removing your flash drive, take the [overlays.zip](https://github.com/mstrblueskys/R36H/blob/main/overlays.zip) from this repo, extract, and take the overlays folder and copy it to your rocknix card